An Information-Theoretic Analysis of Discrete-Time Control and Filtering Limitations by the I-MMSE Relationships: Conclusion and Discussion

 \section{Conclusion and Discussion}

-In this paper, we studied total information rate as a control and filtering trade-off metric by using the I-MMSE relationships.
-We first derived and extended the I-MMSE relationships to the discrete-time additive white Gaussian channels with and without feedback.
-For the control scenario, we first showed that total information rate is sandwiched between the average causal and predicted MMSEs of control input, and serves a similar role as the Bode-type integrals and average risk-sensitive cost function.
-Specifically, when the plant and controller are respectively LTI, LTV, and nonlinear, based on the optimal filtering theory, we calculated and estimated the information rates and their MMSE-based bounds.
-For the filtering problem, we showed that total information rate is bounded between the stationary causal and predicted MMSEs of noise-free output, and defines a lower bound for the (lowest achievable) predicted (and possibly causal) MMSEs of noise-free output.
-When the plant generating output is respectively LTI, LTV, and nonlinear, we provided an optimal-filtering-based approach to calculate and estimate the information rates and their MMSE-based bounds.
-Some promising buildups of this paper include extending the I-MMSE relationship and trade-off analysis to the control and filtering systems subject to colored and non-Gaussian noises.
+In this paper, we investigated the total information rate as a control and filtering trade-off metric by using the I-MMSE relationships.
+For the first time, we derived and extended the I-MMSE relationship into the discrete-time additive white Gaussian channels with feedback.
+For the control systems, we showed that the total information rate is sandwiched by the time-averaged causal and prediction MMSEs of the control input, and serves as an information-theoretic interpretation of the Bode-type integrals and average risk-sensitive cost function.
+Specifically, when the plant and controller are respectively LTI, LTV, and nonlinear, based on the optimal filtering theory, we calculated or estimated the values of total information rate and its MMSE-based bounds.
+For the filtering systems, we showed that the total information rate is bounded between the time-averaged causal and prediction MMSEs of the noise-free output, and characterizes a lower bound for the lowest achievable prediction and causal MMSEs of noise-free output.
+When the plant generating output is respectively LTI, LTV, and nonlinear, by resorting to the optimal filtering theory, we calculated or estimated the values of total information rate and its MMSE-based bounds.
+Some promising buildups of this paper include i) using the I-MMSE relationship proposed in \hyperref[thm24]{Theorem 2.4} to revisit the discrete-time AWGN channels, e.g., estimating channel capacity or verifying data transmission rate of coding scheme, and ii) extending the I-MMSE relationships and the trade-off analyses presented in this paper to the control and filtering channels and systems subject to colored and non-Gaussian noises, e.g. \cite[Chapter 4]{Wan_2024}.